vincenthz/hs-memory/README.md

 * GHC 8.0
 * GHC 8.2

-Some older versions or differents are possibly working too
+Some older versions or different systems are possibly working too